vincetiu8/covid-tower-defense/README.md

 ```

 Once you've moved the assets to the correct folders, run `sergeant_t_cell.py` in the
 base folder.
 This will launch the game.
-In the Level Select, Menu click on the
+In the Level Select Menu, click on the
 `Enemy Preview` button.
 This will open up the enemy preview screen.
 In the window on
 the top-right, there will be a text box with the text `enemy name...`.
 Enter the enemy name
 into this box.
 For the 'virus', simply enter `virus` and press the `create enemy` button.